San Andreas Fault Tour: Parkfield to the Salton Sea, California

 FULL GALLERY: All San Andreas Fault photos in gallery format

 The southern San Andreas Fault from Parkfield to the Salton Sea in southern California is considered by seismologists as a prime threat for a major earthquake (exceeding magnitude 7) in the near future.
 The fault marks the boundary of two massive blocks of the earth's crust called tectonic plates: the Pacific plate to the west and the North American plate to the east.
-The Pacific plate moves north relative to the North American plate at a constant speed of two inches per year.
+The Pacific plate moves north relative to the North American plate at a constant speed of 1.5 inches per year.
 In most places along the San Andreas, the two plates stay locked together for a hundred years or more - the elastic strain slowly and steadily building in the rock along the fault zone.
 Eventually, the accumulated tectonic strain overcomes the frictional strength of the rock, and the two sides slip suddenly and violently past each other in a matter of seconds: an earthquake.

 Illustration of the right-lateral strike-slip fault motion during earthquakes on the San Andreas Fault